operatorai/modelstore-docs/concepts/modelstore.rst

 Model Archive & Meta Data
 -------------------------

-When you use :code:`create_archive()`, an :code:`artifacts.tar.gz` file is created in the current working directory.
+When you use :code:`upload()`, an :code:`artifacts.tar.gz` file is created and then uploaded to the storage of your choice.
 This archive contains:

 1. Any files that were dumped from your model,
 2. A :code:`"python-info.json"` file that enumerates the version of the Python library of the model you are exporting.
-3. Files containing any additional data you want to add to the archive.

-When you :code:`upload()` a model archive, this library uploads the archive to cloud storage, and creates and returns a dictionary containing meta-data about the model.
+The :code:`upload()` function returns a dictionary containing meta-data about the model.

 The meta-data includes: